Bipolar Disorder medications & treatments

 Bipolar disorder in teens

 Bipolar in teens can also be difficult to diagnose.
-Periods of low and high mood are common during teenage years.
+Periods of low and high mood are common during the teenage years.
 Signs of bipolar disorder in teens can often be mistaken for normal teenage angst, ebullience, or mood swings.

 However, if moods are more extreme, particularly if the moods occur within specific periods of time, it could be a sign of bipolar disorder.
 There’s no single, accepted teenage bipolar test, but getting a proper diagnosis and treatment can help your teen lead a healthier and happier life.
 Look out for: